 Croatia in April – conclusion

-Observations in this article are based on our experience with visiting Croatia in April and the answer is just as nuanced as the weather in Croatia in April.
+Observations in this article are based on our experience with visiting Croatia in April.
+The answer to whether it’s worth visiting Croatia in April is just as nuanced as the weather in Croatia in April.

 Here’s what we think you should consider when planning to visit Croatia in spring: